purna00/Currency-Recognition-System/README.md

 The project includes an application interface that allows users to process a currency image and obtain:

-* Predicted denomination
+- Predicted denomination
-* Prediction confidence
+- Prediction confidence
-* Class-wise prediction probabilities
+- Class-wise prediction probabilities

+## Sample Prediction

+The model predicts the currency denomination along with its confidence score.

+## Model Evaluation

+The evaluation script generates:

+- Validation accuracy
+- Classification report
+- Confusion matrix
+- Macro F1-score

 ## Project Files

-* `train.py` - Trains the currency recognition model
+- `train.py` - Trains the currency recognition model
-* `predict.py` - Predicts the denomination of a currency image
+- `predict.py` - Predicts the denomination of a currency image
-* `evaluate_model.py` - Evaluates the trained model and generates performance metrics
+- `evaluate_model.py` - Evaluates the trained model and generates performance metrics
-* `app.py` - Streamlit application interface
+- `app.py` - Application interface
-* `model/` - Contains the trained model
+- `model/` - Contains the trained model
-* `requirements.txt` - Contains the required Python dependencies
+- `requirements.txt` - Contains the required Python dependencies
 ## How to Run

 ### Install dependencies